MicrosoftDocs/learn/learn-pr/azure/intro-to-hyperscale/includes/1-introduction.md

 ### The benefits of Hyperscale

-Hyperscale allows for easy "scale out" - letting a single PostgreSQL instance run on multiple servers, instead of a single server.
+Hyperscale allows you to easily "scale out" - Letting a single PostgreSQL instance run on multiple servers, instead of a single server.
 Collectively, server groups can hold more data and use more CPU cores than a single server, while having shorter distances to users.
 This gives faster responses on large datasets, even over multiple regions.

 As an example, let’s say you work for Woodgrove Bank, and you’ve developed and trialed a contactless payment app that works from six feet away.
 Your app is currently using a single on-premises PostgreSQL server.